jonathanlewell/modernthaifood/site/content/shop/_index.md

 +++
 title = "Shop"
 date = "2018-03-21"
-description = "Browse our online store for Thai recipe eBooks." draft = false
+description = "Browse my online store for Thai recipe eBooks and more." draft = false featured_image= "/img/oi-thai-food-secrets-1.jpg"
 +++

-Welcome to my online shop!
-If you are serious about Thai Cooking, consider checking out Thai Food Secrets.
-This is a 16 part "encyclopedia" of Thai cooking.
+## Instant download and immediate availability

+Whether you are buying an e-Book or a cooking class, you'll get the download link (or booking confirmation) immediately by e-mail.
+Take a look around :)